Last updated July 17, 2026

 pg:push

-pg:push pushes data from a local database into a remote Heroku Postgres database.
+The heroku pg:push command pushes data from a local database into a remote Heroku Postgres database.
 This command takes the local database mylocaldb and pushes it to the database at DATABASE_URL on the app example-app:

 $ heroku pg:push mylocaldb DATABASE_URL --app example-app